cpu/vexation/site/content/posts/kernel32-dll-exports/index.md

     - /kernel32-dll-exports/
 ---

 Welcome back!
-If this is your first visit to VeXation you may want to start by reading about [the project](../welcome), the [development environment](../setup), the work in progress [PE infector virus](../pe-infector-basics), or the previous post about [delta offsets](../delta-offset).
+If this is your first visit to VeXation you may want to start by reading about [the project][welcome], the [development environment][setup], the work in progress [PE infector virus][pe-infectors], or the previous post about [delta offsets][delta-offsets].

+[welcome]: /2019/01/lets-write-a-virus/
+[setup]: /2019/01/getting-set-up/
+[pe-infectors]: /2019/01/pe-file-infector-basics/
+[delta-offsets]: /2019/03/delta-offsets/

 # Continued Recap

-At the end of the [last post](../delta-offset) I completed [`pijector`](https://github.com/cpu/vexation/tree/master/pijector), an updated version of [`minijector`](https://github.com/cpu/vexation/tree/master/minijector). `pijector` is a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the infected target.
+At the end of the [last post][delta-offsets] I completed [`pijector`](https://github.com/cpu/vexation/tree/master/pijector), an updated version of [`minijector`](https://github.com/cpu/vexation/tree/master/minijector). `pijector` is a PE executable file infector virus that can add its code to `.exe` files found in the same directory by adding a new section to the infected target.
 The injected code is self-contained and position independent.

 There are two big shortcomings with `pijector` that prevent it from being a functional virus.
 Recall that in generation 1+: